 The road, while dirt for about half of the way up, was in great shape; even though it had rained earlier in the day.

 There are a number of various places to park depending on how far one wants to hike to the summit.
-There is also the option of driving to the top, but I would recommend a 4×4.
+In addition, there was an option of driving to the top, but I would recommend a 4×4.
 We parked the car about half a mile from the summit to get a short hike in and loosen up my leg muscles.

 Having traveled approximately 67 miles by vehicle, we reached the summit of Monument Peak at about 4:10 p.m.

 After taking some pictures, we began our egress and arrived home at about 6:30.
-Overall, it was a fun trip, and the scenery was as beautiful as anywhere I have ever been.
+Overall, it was a fun trip, and the scenery was as beautiful as anywhere I have ever been to.

 I was excited to officially “bag” my first peak and enter it into my climbing log.
 However, my next challenge is to get out of bed in the morning and to trick my “shredded” leg muscles into making me walk upright… I hurt from yesterday!